-- Note: The information on the next few slides is an estimation of the budget and tax rates for the current fiscal year (FY22), had the city of Essex Junction been fully formed and functioning.
-An actual future budget will be developed by the City Manager, approved by the City Council, and would be presented to City voters at Annual Meeting. - This budget reflects the organization of the city after the conclusion of any shared/contracted relationships with the Town of Essex, other than for police services (I.e. city has its own finance, assessing, senior services departments).
+Note: The information below is an estimation of the budget and tax rates for the current fiscal year (FY2022), had the City of Essex Junction been fully formed and functioning.
+An actual future budget will be developed by the City Manager, approved by the City Council, and approved by the voters at Annual Meeting.